- Terracotta Tile – The Complete Guide

 To clean terracotta effectively, it’s essential to avoid harsh chemicals or overly abrasive tools, opting instead for a gentle, pH-balanced cleaner and a soft mop or cloth.
 Regular maintenance and understanding the material’s specific needs will ensure your terracotta tiles remain pristine and rustic for years to come.

-What’s the Difference Between Terracotta and Clay?
+What’s the Difference Between Terracotta and Clay Tile?

 kiln-fired vs. sun-baked tiles